-A data sheet is useful in the case where, for example, a lengthy and complex document is produced by a template, and where the list of data elements used by the template is relatively small.
+A data sheet is useful in the case where, for example, a lengthy and complex document is produced by a template, and the list of answers provided in the interview needs to be looked over by a senior staff member.
 Examining the data sheet for the values of the data elements captured for that template will typically not be as time consuming as searching through the (long) assembled document for the occurrences of the inserted data element values.

 For example, a Mortgage Bond document is typically of the order of 20-50 pages long, but the important pieces of information are few: i.e. the names and personal details of the mortgagor(s), and the amount of the loan (and a few other items).
 In this case the data sheet would not be longer than a page.

 There are 2 elements to setting up a data sheet; the configuration, and the instruction on the template to print the data sheet.

 XpressDox will create a data sheet automatically for every template in a folder, as controlled by the configuration for that folder.
 Here is a screen shot of the first page of a configuration screen showing how the data sheet creation option has been selected:

 - Note that the “Document to be used as a sample” can be left empty.
 XpressDox will then use its standard data sheet sample to create the data sheet template.

 - The sample data sheet must conform to the format of the standard data sheet sample.
 This sample can be found in the Program Files (or Program Files (x86)) where XpressDox is installed.
 For instance, for the 32 bit version of Word, the sample data sheet will be found at

 C:\Program Files (x86)\o2Smart\XpressDox\WordAddin\SampleDataSheet.docx.
 (This assumes that your programs are installed on the C: drive).
 (If you have the 64 bit version of Word, or your Windows version is a 32 bit version, then look the the Program Files folder (without the x86)).